Working with children, young people & families: a psychoanalytic observational approach (M7 Saturday)

-- have an interest in and aptitude for learning about emotional development, observation and psychoanalytic thinking;
+- an interest in learning about unconscious processes, emotional development, observation and psychoanalytic thinking

-- have a first degree or the ability to demonstrate that you can meet the academic demands of the course and/or have completed one year of our The emotional care of babies, children, young people and families (EC1) course.
+- a first degree or the ability to demonstrate that you can meet the academic demands of the course and/or have completed one year of the Tavistock and Portman course The emotional care of babies, children, young people and families (EC1)

 In the first two years of the course there are written assessment tasks relating to each of the modules studied, to demonstrate your learning.
 In both years, the written assessment tasks require the integration of detail from observational and work discussion material with theoretical concepts drawn from psychoanalysis and other fields of child development theory.
 In the first year, you will also complete short essays on concepts studied in psychoanalytic theory and in child development research.
 Progression in the course is dependent upon passing this assessed work.

 To gain the Masters award, you need to pass the first two diploma years of study and then undertake a third year of study to complete a dissertation.
 In this dissertation year, you attend a specific seminar for the first term to develop your dissertation proposal.
 This is based on a question or theme drawn from your earlier studies in the course, using your own observational material, gathered through your infant observation, young child observation and work discussion studies.
 Once the proposal has been accepted you complete the dissertation through personal study, supported by your supervisor.

 £ 5,335 per year

 For more information about how Brexit may affect your fee status, please see Brexit information for EU & EEA and Swiss Nationals

 Please note that course fees are subject to a 3% or CPI uplift each year, whichever is greater.

 We are happy offer a range of ways to pay your fees, as well as some funding for specific courses.